moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 DM: todoMM: read some opinion articles, or reddit, etc. - why are magic strings to be avoided?

 ## DM: todoMM add "pre-coded models" to this file (this one is new to me)

+## screen-reader
+Screen readers are software programs that allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
+A screen reader is the interface between the computer's operating system, its applications, and the user.